ppiecuch/gd_rocket_gui/README.md

-### This repo is no longer maintained.
-See: https://github.com/ppiecuch/gd_rmlui.git for continuation of development.
+### This module is no longer maintained.
+See repository: https://github.com/ppiecuch/gd_rmlui.git for more development.

+--

 ### LibRocket module for Godot